dynamsoft-docs/document-viewer-docs/features/datamanagement/pagemanagement.md

 **Use case**

-- Load a image file in order
+- Load an image file in order

     ```typescript
     // Create a document